 - The final grades for each of the rotations will consist of the following:

-- 10% for grading of submitted history and physical examination;
+- 10 percent for grading of submitted history and physical examination;

-- 5% for completion of required paperwork that meets the program deadline;
+- 5 percent for completion of required paperwork that meets the program deadline;

-- 5% for completion of Spaced Education questions;
+- 5 percent for completion of Spaced Education questions;

-- 10% for Call-Back Day Testing Activity (directed practical examination, oral examination, or case/paper presentation or presentation of community project during one of the AHEC Primary Care Clinical Rotations).
+- 10 percent for Call-Back Day Testing Activity (directed practical examination, oral examination, or case/paper presentation or presentation of community project during one of the AHEC Primary Care Clinical Rotations).

 - For students on elective rotations, the student will have an option to sit for an examination or to write 10, one-page referenced papers on a topic pertinent to the rotation that they are attending.
 If students request the examination, they need to notify the program prior to the start of the clinical rotation so that adequate time is given for building this test.
 Students will be given instruction regarding preparation for this exam.

 - The PA Program and the College of Medicine realize that health profession students may contact patients who are ill and may be at increased risk for becoming ill as a result of this contact.
 Per PA Program and College of Medicine requirements, the student will maintain personal health insurance while enrolled in the PA Program.

 - A limited health insurance policy is provided by the University (at the student’s expense) if the student cannot provide proof of insurance coverage.